aimundo/COVID-19_vaccination/README.md

 - `geographic_areas.csv`: Contains information for all the geographical areas of Ontario, indicating the type of area (County, Regional Municipality, District).
 - `Consolidated_LTC_dataset.csv`: Data from this website on Long-Term Care Homes for seniors in Ontario, from [this site](https://paulallen.ca/consolidated-dataset-of-ltc-homes-in-ontario/).
 This file was used to match each city from the Fields Survey to its corresponding Local Health Integration Network (LHIN).
 - `missing_health_regions_updated_May_05_2023.csv`: File created manually for those cities from the Fields Survey dataset that were not present in Long-Term Care Home dataset.
 Corresponding LHIN in each case was manually added.

+Additionally, the directory `map_data` can be found here, where shp files needed to create the map in the manuscript are to be placed (these files are not included because they are too large for the GitHub repository, but the script `map_June_01.R` in the `code` directory contains instructions on how to download and process the data to create the map.
+The map created by `map_June_01.R` is `map_June_01.pdf`, which is the only file present in the directory.

 ## Manuscript
 The different manuscript sections can be found in the `manuscript` directory, which contains: